Neharavindra/NextRead-MERN-Next.js/README.md

-## **📖 nextRead - Your Digital Library**
+## **📖 NextRead - Your Digital Library**
-nextRead is a full-stack web application that allows users to sign up, log in, and start reading books seamlessly.
+NextRead is a full-stack web application that allows users to sign up, log in, and start reading books seamlessly.
 The platform provides an interactive reading experience and manages user data efficiently.

 ### 🚀 Tech Stack
 - **Frontend:**